Steveio has been doing upgrades to our motorhome to ward off his winter doldrums.

 He also hates instructions… so on any project we do, I am frantically reading before he jumps way ahead and does something he ain’t supposed to do yet….

-We got the unit mounted correctly and decided we would later also remove the flip down step cover. (you can see the step cover in the above photo on the left, the wooden structure in the lower right hand corner that is between the wall and the door)
+We got the unit mounted correctly and decided we would later also remove the flip down step cover. (you can see the step cover in the above photos below, the wooden structure in the lower right hand corner that is between the wall and the door)

 In the UP position, it’s a grab bar on the stair side and locks into place in vertical position along that wooden brown board you see next to the door.
 In the DOWN position, it’s a carpeted cover to prevent folks from falling into the stair well of 2 steps down when the unit is parked. (we never use it in the DOWN position) So we will remove this another day and tuck that carpet edge along the brass strip surrounding the stair well opening.

 Okay… back to the Olympian installation…. here Steveio is flaring the copper pipe and drilling a hole through the cabinet to let the hookup attach to the heater.